penumbra-zone/penumbra/README.md

 cargo run --bin pcli -- generate
 ```

+Keys will be stored in `wallet.dat` in the current working directory.
+To customize the location, use the `--key-location <file>` option.

 ### Running `pd` manually

 You'll need to [install Tendermint][tm-install].
 Be sure to install `v0.35.0`,